mautrix/telegram/README.md

 You should be automatically invited into portal rooms for your groups and channels if you
 1. (re)start the bridge,
 2. receive a messages in the chat or
-3. ~~receive an invite to the chat~~ (not yet implemented)
+3. receive an invite to the chat

 Support for inviting users both Telegram and Matrix users to Telegram portal rooms is planned, but not yet implemented.

 #### Private messaging
-**Initiating private chats is not yet implemented.**
+**Initiating private chats is not yet implemented.** In order to initiate a private chat, send a message in either direction with another Telegram client.

-You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.
+~~You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.~~

-If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.
+~~If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.~~

 #### Bot commands
-**Initiating private chats is not yet implemented.**
+**Initiating private chats is not yet implemented.** In order to initiate a chat with a, bot, send a message to the bot with another Telegram client.

-Initiating chats with bots is no different from initiating chats with real Telegram users.
+~~Initiating chats with bots is no different from initiating chats with real Telegram users.~~

-The bridge translates `!commands` into `/commands`, which allows you to use Telegram bots without constantly escaping the slash.
+~~The bridge translates `!commands` into `/commands`, which allows you to use Telegram bots without constantly escaping the slash.
 Please note that when messaging a bot for the first time, it may expect you to run `!start` first.
-The bridge does not do this automatically.
+The bridge does not do this automatically.~~

 ## Features & Roadmap
 * Matrix → Telegram